lrusso/ClassroomPhaser/README.md

 * Each slide can have an optional text and image.

-* If the slide has an image but no text, the image will fill most the slide excluding the title area.
+* If the slide has an image but no text, the image will be centered vertically.

 * The images can be in Base64 format.